xmartlabs/xmartlabs.github.io/_posts/2020-04-23-protecting-your-frontend-from-a-bad-backend.md

 }
 ```

-Having a model that represents our data allows us to encapsulate business logic related to the data right along the data itself.
+Having a model that represents our data allows us to encapsulate business logic right along with the data itself.
-Also, it allows us to store calculated attributes (for example, data that is derived from the initial data but that we pre-compute to avoid unnecessary computations later).
+Moreover, it allows us to store calculated attributes (for example, data that's derived from the initial data but that we pre-compute to avoid unnecessary computations later).
 You might have noticed the constructor is quite silly.
 We're just storing the parameters that were passed.
-And if you look closely you'll find out the parameters have the same structure as what the serializer creates when deserializing the data.
+And if you look closely you'll find out that the parameters have the same structure as what the serializer creates when deserializing the data.
-This might seem repetitive and kinda pointless but I think it's really worth it, and the cost of implementing a model is almost zero.
+This might seem repetitive and kinda pointless but I think it's really worth it.
+And the cost of implementing a model is almost zero.

-One of the greatest things about models is that you no longer work with plain Javscript objects.
+One of the greatest things about models is that you no longer work with plain Javascript objects.
 Your data has meaning and structure now.
 Data logging is now a bit more clear, as I can instantly know what type of data I'm logging.
-If some data I'm handling doesn't have a model prototype, then I know something went wrong somewhere.
+If some data I'm handling doesn't have a model prototype, then I know something went wrong.

 ### Putting all together

 Let's summarize what each part of the pattern provides:

 * **Controllers**: provide an abstraction of our API (or a portion of it) and allow other components to forget where the data comes from and how it is fetched.
 * **Serializers**: protect data by acting as an adapter and a firewall.
-They transform and remove data according to our needs and document what we're using.
+They transform and remove data according to our needs, while at the same time documenting what we're using.
 * **Models**: add meaning to our data.
 They aid us by allowing the frontend to inject its own logic and value to data, without needing support from the API.

 Remember that the idea of the pattern is to be versatile and applicable in many different cases.
 I've shown a possible minimal implementation with Javascript, but you can certainly use it in other languages with any framework.
 As long as you have *something* in your code that acts as a part of the pattern, then you're implementing it!
 I recommend (if you want to apply it) to experiment and see what suits you best.
-In my experience in my team I've seen that people tend to make this pattern their own by implementing it slightly differently, which is awesome and helps us learn from others.
+In my experience, I've seen that people tend to make this pattern their own by implementing it slightly differently, which is awesome and helps us learn from others.

 ### Error handling

 We haven't discussed yet how to handle errors or unhappy paths in our app.
-I'm not going to go into full detail as this post is already quite packed, so I'm just going to quickly explain how we handle errors in our projects with this pattern.
+I'm not going to go into full detail, as this post is already quite packed.
+So I'm just going to quickly explain how we handle errors in our projects with this pattern.

 Typically we implement some kind of networking service that acts as an adapter with the networking library we're using (fetch, axios, whatever you like).
 In the controller we discussed above, this service would be the implementation of the `makeRequest` method.